MarcEscandell/ALPypeRL/docs/CartPoleV0.rst

 As you can see, we have created a simple action space with 2 values as ``spaces.Discrete(2)`` which can take either ``0`` or ``1``.
 Later in the simulation, you will be in charge of translating these indices into specifict actions.

-On the other hand, we have created an array (size 4) for the observations using the ``spaces.Box(min, max)``.
-The content of the array is expected to be: cartpole position, linear velocity, pole angle against vertical and angular velocity.
+On the other hand, we have created an array (size 4) for the observations using the ``spaces.Box(low, high)``.
+The content of the array is expected to be: *cartpole position*, *linear velocity*, *pole angle* against vertical and *angular velocity*.

 When creating a **Box space**, you will be asked to provide the *minimum* and *maximum* values.
 For this particular problem, the minimum and maximum ranges for the observation space are limited to the cartPole x position and the angle of the pole.
-The horizontal position represents the limits set in the AnyLogic model (if the car goes beyond the screen) and a certain angle that is considered non-recoverable.
+The horizontal position represents the limits set in the AnyLogic model (if the car goes beyond the screen) or the cartpole reaches a certain angle that is considered non-recoverable.
+The other parameters are unbounded.

 .. warning::
     **Another very important step is to call** ``super(CartPoleEnv, self).__init__(env_config)`` **at the end of your configuration**.
 This step will execute the initialization code defined in the parent class ``BaseAnyLogicEnv``.